-You may find it helpful to closely examine any of the finished prosections on the main lab teaching floor at any time.
-If you have a question, ask an LA for help finding a donor with your assignment.
+You may find it helpful to closely examine any of the finished prosections on the main lab teaching floor at any time (before you start your assignment or in the middle...), but make sure that there is not a class using the area of the lab where your target donor is located.
+If you have a question, ask a LA for help finding a donor with your assignment.
 Designation codes may not be intuitive.

 PLEASE NOTE: Your assignment is unique!
-Do NOT judge your progress based on what others are doing.
-Each prosector has a different body/body region with different anatomical variation and each prosector generally has a different prosection assignment with different levels of difficulty.
+Do NOT judge your progress based upon what others are doing.
+Each prosector has a different body/body region (with different anatomical variation) and each prosector generally has a different prosection assignment (with different levels of difficulty).
 Furthermore, different students have different levels of motivation, manual dexterity, and experience.
-Thus, two students taking the prosection course for the same number of credit hours may end up completing different numbers of prosections, yet still receive the same final course grade.
+Thus, it is possible that two students taking the prosection course for the same number of credit hours will end up completing different number of prosections, yet still receive the same final course grade.

 IF YOU START A PROJECT BEYOND THAT EXPECTED IN THE COURSE, YOU MUST FINISH IT.
+Please do not start a new project and leave it unfinished at the end of the semester.